dbrattli/Expression/README.md

 xs = range(100)
 ys = functools.reduce(lambda s, x: s + x, filter(lambda x: x > 100, map(lambda x: x * 10, xs)), 0)

-# With F/ you pipe the result so it flows from one operator to the next:
+# With Expression you pipe the result so it flows from one operator to the next:
 ys = seq.of(xs).pipe(
     seq.map(lambda x: x * 10),
     seq.filter(lambda x: x > 100),